Terenure College RFC: Present day

-Coached by Carlos Spencer a former New Zealand All Black who played fly-half, Terenure play in the top division of the All Ireland League, having been promoted in 2014 from Division 1B on the back of promotion the previous season from Division 2A.
+Terenure College RFC play in the top division of the All Ireland League, having been promoted in 2014 from Division 1B on the back of promotion the previous season from Division 2A.
 They finished as runner up in 2021–22, losing to Clontarf in the final.
 In 2022–23 the club again met Clontarf in the final, winning the match to claim their maiden All Ireland League title.